TheSignPainter98/emblem/README.md

 end
 ```

-If this code is written in a file called `cpu-time.lua`, it can be imported by adding the flag `-fcpu-time` when `em` is run (note the file extension is optional).
+If this code is written in a file called `cpu-time.lua`, it can be imported by adding the flag `-xcpu-time` when `em` is run (note the file extension is optional).
 Now, when the directive `.cpu_time_used` is seen in the document, the above code will be executed, it will be replaced with the message.

 #### Evaluation Order